 If we talk about the weather, the temperature reaches up to 15-20 degrees Celsius during the day whereas during the night it goes down up to -5 degrees Celsius.

 Can we trek Solo in Mardi Himal?

 You can trek Mardi Himal by yourself as well but you may face some problems during the trek.
 Along the trail, there are always fears of wild yaks and leopards which can attack you along the trail.
 So it is better to walk in a group for your safety.
 Similarly, if you trek during the monsoon or winter season there are high chances of landslides, avalanches, etc. so, you need to be very careful while trekking solo.

 What is the rough cost of the Mardi Himal Trek?

-Mardi Himal costs depend upon how much services you are getting and your itinerary as well.
+Mardi Himal costs depend upon how many services you are getting and your itinerary as well.
 But it costs around $500 to $700 depending upon your customized itinerary.
 This trek is ideal for those who have a limited budget to explore the Himalayan ranges of Nepal.

 What if I get caught by altitude sickness during the trek?

 The most important thing to keep in mind is how you feel day by day as you climb higher elevations.
 Because if you do not acclimatize properly during the trek you may feel symptoms of altitude sickness.
 In this case, you need to share your problems immediately with your trekking guide.
-He will arrange emergency air evacuation (Helicopter charter) for your better treatment at the hospital.
+He will arrange an emergency air evacuation (Helicopter charter) for your better treatment at the hospital.